 - Pure maple syrup: adds natural sweetness and a nice maple flavor.
 You can substitute with honey in this carrot cake recipe.
 This cake has no refined sugar and only half a cup of natural sweetener makes this a great low-sugar carrot cake.

-- Tahini: adds moisture, making the vegan cake creamy and rich tasting.
+- Tahini: adds moisture, making this best healthy carrot cake creamy and rich tasting.
 Any creamy seed or nut butter will do, but tahini works really well in this recipe.

 - Coconut oil and almond milk: adds moisture and keeps this healthy carrot cake recipe dairy free.
 Use any nut or seed milk.